16emeeks/lab-02-main/README.md

 When I forced a 50% packet loss usinf TCP, no messages were lost.
 TCP is designed to be reliable.
 If  a packet is not recived, the reeciever asks the sender for the packet again, untill all packets are succesfully recieved.

 Answer for Question 3:
 TCP protocol is much slower because TCP verifies that it has recieved all the packets it was supposed to.
+TCP paclets are also larger then UDP packets.

 ### 1. What is argc and *argv[]?
  argc and argv[] is used to get user input upon program initilization. argv is a pointer to